Covid-19 coronavirus: Tenant kicked out after threatening to blow up landlords' truck

 During the coronavirus response, the Government had put restrictions in regards to the grounds the tribunal could order the termination of a tenancy.

-However, it allowed anti-social behaviour to be a ground in which termination could be approved under the Residential Tenancies Act 1986.
+However, it allowed antisocial behaviour to be a ground in which termination could be approved under the Residential Tenancies Act 1986.

-The landlords sought termination on the grounds of anti-social behaviour, rent arrears, exemplary damages, disposal of goods was made, were after refund of the bond and reimbursement of the filing fee.
+The landlords sought termination on the grounds of antisocial behaviour, rent arrears, exemplary damages, disposal of goods, refund of the bond and reimbursement of the filing fee.

 The hearing was held by teleconference due to the Covid-19 restrictions, and while the landlord was present the tenant did not show.

-She was called on the number provided and it went to an answer phone.
+She was called on the number provided and it went to an answerphone.
 Smith was satisfied the tenant was properly notified about the hearing.

 "The tenant did not attend the hearing to dispute the evidence or to explain what has been happening," the adjudicator said.

 "I find that the activities of the tenant and her visitors have caused significant alarm, distress and nuisance to the landlords, their other tenants, and people living in the neighbourhood.
-Therefore, anti-social behaviour is proved."
+Therefore, antisocial behaviour is proved."